1982 Lebanon War: Background

+PLO's objectives

+Palestinian guerrilla action intended to serve as a war of national liberation for Palestinians.
+In 1968, PLO's objective was to establish a single democratic state in all of historical Palestine with equal rights for Jews, Muslims and Christians.
+It was around this time that Palestinians began to conduct raids into Israel.
+By 1977, the objective had evolved to establishing a Palestinian state in the West Bank and Gaza Strip, alongside Israel.

 Relocation of PLO from Jordan to South Lebanon

-After the beginning of the Nakba with the 1948 Arab-Israeli war, Lebanon became home to more than 110,000 Palestinian refugees.
-After its founding in 1964 and the radicalization among Palestinians which followed the Six-Day War, the Palestine Liberation Organisation (PLO) became a powerful force, then centred in Jordan.
-The large influx of Palestinians from Jordan after the Black September conflict caused an additional demographic imbalance within Lebanese society, and affected its democratic institutions established earlier by the National Pact.
+In 1970, a large influx of Palestinians from Jordan went into Lebanon after the Black September conflict.
+This caused an additional demographic imbalance within Lebanese society, and affected its democratic institutions established earlier by the National Pact.

 By 1975, the refugees numbered more than 300,000 and the PLO in effect created an unofficial state-within-a-state, particularly in Southern Lebanon, which then played an important role in the Lebanese Civil War.
 There had been continual violence near the Lebanon-Israel border between Israel and the PLO, starting from 1968; this increased following the relocation of PLO bases to Lebanon after the civil war in Jordan.